pminina01/readthedocs/Callsite-layout-renderer.md

   > * NLog v2.0 for Silverlight for Windows Phone 7.1

 * **methodName** - Indicates whether to render the method name.Boolean Default: True

+##Notes
+please note that the method name won't work well with async methods - it show's `MoveNext`.
+Too bad we cannot fix this shortcoming.
+See https://github.com/NLog/NLog/issues/255